D3: Data Diversity Design for Systematic Generalization in Visual Question Answering: Discussion

 \paragraph{Summary.} We introduced Data Diversity Design (D3) for designing datasets with improved systematic generalization performance in VQA.
 We showed that diverse simple tasks significantly enhanced systematic generalization in VQA.
 We demonstrated that the inclusion of diverse questions, particularly those aligned with the particular systematic generalization aspects, led to better overall performance.
 Additionally, we investigated the impact of different sampling strategies from different question complexities and noted that distributions with enough simple and diverse questions can attain better systematic generalization results than the common uniform sampling practice.
 Our results showed that modular networks such as VectorNMN are more data efficient and more robust to question complexity distribution variations.
 On the other hand, the monolithic networks attain their best performance and robustness to distribution changes when sufficient data is available.

 \paragraph{Limitations.} While large language models~\cite{NEURIPS2020_1457c0d6,chowdhery2022palm,taylor2022galactica} have shown promise in addressing systematic generalization~\cite{anilexploring,weiemergent,wei2022chain}, their training data biases are not well-understood.
 This motivated us to focus on datasets created in controlled settings to isolate and investigate specific factors related to data diversity and systematic generalization.
 However, our studies may not fully capture the complexity and variability of real-world data.
-To show the effect of D3 on length generalization in a dataset with realistic images, we have incorporated additional results on the GQA dataset~\cite{hudson2018gqa} in Appendix~\ref{sec:gqa}.
-These results support our paper's conclusions, although broader investigations are encouraged.

 While we have observed that diversity contributes to improved systematic generalization, further investigation is needed to fully understand the underlying reasons behind this effect.
 Our hypothesis is that diversity promotes modularity in neural networks, which in turn enhances systematic generalization.
 To provide additional insights into the modularity of networks, we present an experiment in Appendix~\ref{sec:test_modularity}.
 Lastly, the evaluation is primarily based on the VQA task, and it would be valuable to investigate the transferability of the observed effects to other domains and tasks.